Master Keyword List

 Sort used keywords to the top, or sort the keywords you have yet to use to the top.

-The higher the value in these three columns, the better the keyword is in terms of monetization potential (all else being equal).
+The higher the value in this column, the better the keyword is in terms of monetization potential (all else being equal).

 # Pages, # SE Visitors and Best Rank Columns